 Everyone has their reasons for being drawn to Notion.
 For me, it's the aesthetics of it all—from cute animations in its demo videos to a sleek interface, Notion checks all the visual boxes.
-For most other humans who don't share the same inane reason, the real appeal lies in its nearly perfect blend of customizable and functional.
+For most other humans who don't share the same inane reason, the real appeal lies in its nearly perfect blend of customization and functionality.

 Notion can be your word processor, your database, your Kanban board—even your second brain.
 But first, you have to know how to use the app's basic building blocks.
 It's the whole "you have to learn to walk before you can run" deal.